memor24/memor24/README.md

 # Hi, I'm Mehdi 👋

 Passionate DevOps engineer in 🇨🇦.
-Goal oriented get things doner.
+Also interested in security and web3 development.

 ## 🛠 Skills